East High School (Des Moines, Iowa): Creation and early history

-Mass shooting
+Drive By Shooting

 On March 7, 2022, it was reported that a school shooting had occurred on the property, killing 15 year old Jose David Lopez and hospitalizing two female students.
 Police said that the shots most likely came from a moving vehicle.
 Police said that Jose David Lopez was not a student of the school but he was the intended target of the shooting.
 Police had several suspects in custody just hours after the event occurred.

 Campus

 East High is located on East 14th Street (also known as U.S. Route 69) in Des Moines, close to Interstate 235.
 There is ample grass-covered recreation space, as well as parking, to the west and north of the main building.
 There is one annex, situated a block away from the main campus.

 Main Building Complex

 While the main East High is one large building, it consists of several distinct areas built at different times.
 Some facilities, including the cafeteria, offices, band room, and student center have been relocated more than once, and the East wing was substantially altered in the large 2006 renovation.